Java: Religion

-The coming of Islam, strengthened the status structure of this traditional religious pattern.
-More than 98 percent of the Muslims in Java are Sunnis with very minority being Shia and Ahmadis (respectively 1% and 0.2%), on a broad continuum between abangan (more syncretic) and santri (more orthodox).
+Islam strengthened the role of religion in structuring society.
+More than 98 percent of the Muslims in Java are Sunni with a tiny minority being Shia and Ahmadi (respectively 1% and 0.2%), on a broad continuum between abangan (more syncretic) and santri (more orthodox).
 Muslim scholars (Kyai) became the new religious elite as Hindu influences receded.
 Islam recognises no hierarchy of religious leaders nor a formal priesthood, but the Dutch colonial government established an elaborate rank order for mosque and other Islamic preaching schools.
 In Javanese pesantren (Islamic schools), the Kyai perpetuated the tradition of the resi.
 Students around him provided his needs, even peasants around the school.